 As very sophisticated mammals, we are wired neurologically with an ability to recognize patterns, and to generalize from past experiences to anticipate future events.
 This system of automatic appraisal, preparation, and response has been invaluable for helping humans to avoid the ancient threats of predation.
 Although most of us no longer live in a world where we need to worry about being eaten by predators, this system of threat detection and response continues to be part of our brain architecture.
 A drawback to this hard-wired system of protection, is when our automatic appraisals of impending threats are inaccurate, or when our behavioral response is ineffective for the current situation.
 This automatic sequence often becomes reinforced through the consequences that follow an ineffective response, thereby confirming the original bias that evaluated the situation as threatening.

 My work with couples involves an experiential study of the habitual patterns that lead you away from connection and trigger the primitive strategies of self protection.
 I will help you to understand why you trigger each other in the ways that you do, and how you can help each other to relax these reactive states into true intimacy.
 In this way, you help each other to grow beyond vestigial ways of perceiving, feeling and relating, so that each of you can be more of yourself with the other.
 When this happens, you will thrive as a couple, and as an individual.

-I specialize in a method of couple therapy called PACT, and I am one of nine therapists in the United States to be selected as Core Faculty of the PACT Institute.
+I specialize in a method of couple therapy called PACT, and was one of nine therapists in the United States to be selected by Stan Tatkin to be Core Faculty for the PACT Institute.
 Learn more: Psychobiological Approach to Couple Therapy.